octopus-network/nep141-token-convertor/README.md

 - `nep141`: [A standard interface for fungible tokens in near network.](https://nomicon.io/Standards/FungibleToken/Core)
 - `conversion pool`: A conversion pool contain a pair of tokens and allows user convert a kind of token to another at a certain rate.
 - `pool creator`: People who create a conversion pool.
-- `rate`: Pool creator can set converting rate when create pool.
-Then user can convert tokens by this immutable rate in this pool.
+- `rate`: Pool creator can set converting rate when creating pool.Then user can convert token by this immutable rate in this pool no matter what direction of conversion is.
 - `whitelist`: Pool creator can only create a conversion pool for tokens in whitelist.
 - `reversible`: By default, the conversion pool is one-way mapping, which means you can only convert token A to B. But when create pool, creator can also select whether users are allowed to convert token reversely, which means the users can exchange token A and token B in both directions.
 - `user`: People who use a conversion pool to convert tokens.